(Mobile users scroll down for more content)

 • We also welcome college and university faculty, and educational support staff from schools and school boards.

-• Most RTO/ERO members live in Ontario and are affiliated with one of 47 Districts into which the organization is divided, including two Districts in British Columbia.
+• Most of RTOERO's 81,000 members live in Ontario and are affiliated with one of 51 Districts across Canada.

 • At the District level, members participate in social, travel and leisure opportunities, political advocacy and District Executive leadership roles.